Cosmic-Chatter/Exhibitera/exhibitera/hub/README.md

 ### Recording data

 To use Flexible Tracker for data collection, select your desired template from the web console settings view and click the _Launch_ button.
 All available templates will be available from the dropdown list.
 Once you are ready to send a session (one set of observations), press the Record button.
-This will transmit the data to Control Server for storage.
+This will transmit the data to Hub for storage.
 Please note that a network connection to the server is required to send data; if such a connection is not available, a popup will appear and the Record button will be disabled.

-Data are stored in Control Server under `flexible-tracker/data/<template name>.txt`.
+Data are stored in Hub under `flexible-tracker/data/<template name>.txt`.
 Each row is a single JSON object representing one session.

 ### Downloading and managing data